ekoontz/dag-unify/README.md

 ```

 Since `foo`'s value for `:c` is `:top`, the special identity element,
-when we unify that with 42, the result is that same value 42.
+when we unify that with 42, the result is that there is an atom with
+the the unified value, 42, which is, as with `foo`, shared as the
+common value of both the path: `[:a :b]` and: `[:c]`.

-However, suppose we unify that value again, with another map: `{:c 99}`:
+However, suppose we unify that result again, with another map: `{:c 99}`:

 ```
 user=> (dag/pprint (-> foo